Software license compliance means using the software only in accordance with the software developers' conditions of usage.

 In enterprise environments, comparing the number of software installations and concurrent use with the number of software licenses purchased is a core component of software license compliance.
 End users should only be using software that they are legally entitled to use, which usually means only using what they have paid for.

-An unauthorized installation of software is more commonly known as software piracy and this is the most publicised example of software licence non-compliance.
+An unauthorized installation of software is more commonly known as software piracy and this is the most publicised example of software license non-compliance.
 However, non-compliance can also be accidental, for example where there is a mistaken belief that having a license for an earlier version of the software will suffice or in large organisations where it becomes difficult to reconcile software deployed against permitted allowances.
 Mergers and acquisitions can also introduce software license compliance issues.